technishant1243/nishant_demo/README.md

 # nishant_demo
-Thiis is a demo for Git &amp; Github  class
+This is a demo for Git &amp; Github  class.